dtonhofer/prolog_notes/other_notes/about_prolog_extensions/README.md

 On the other hand, from the caller's side, attributed variables can be used to make sure a variable in an argument term can only be unified with another variable or a nonvariable.
 But that's not very useful.

+## Local namespaces

+Or maybe hierarchical modules?

+The idea is that if I write a predicate `foo` that will only be ever called as a helper predicate from a predicate `bar`, then I want to make it only visible in the immediate vicinity of `foo`, which is to say "attach it to `foo`.
+Local namespaces or maybe a special syntax for predicate names (`bar.foo` maybe?) could help.